 Despite these successes, there is still much room for improvement.
 What are the next steps in further developing these immunotherapies for the treatment of melanoma?
 The field is moving forward in two areas – developing combinations of multiple immunotherapies and developing agents that target new checkpoint molecules.

 Memorial Sloan Kettering physicians and research have been a part of both efforts.

 Clinical activity in patients who received the concurrent regimen of nivolumab and ipilimumab(12)

 At ASCO in 2013, the results of the first study to test the combination of ipilimumab and nivolumab in patients with advanced melanoma were presented.(12) This study demonstrated that these two agents can be safely combined and also showed that many patients had dramatic reductions in the size of their tumors (Figure 3).
-Based on the results of these studies, two protocols testing this combination (a phase III study in patients with newly diagnosed advanced melanoma and a phase III study in patients with advanced melanoma that progressed despite anti-CTLA-4 therapy ) have been designed and are now open at our institution and other centers worldwide.
+Based on the results of these studies, a phase III study in patients with advanced melanoma that progressed despite anti-CTLA-4 therapy has been designed and is now open at our institution and other centers worldwide.

 Memorial Sloan Kettering has also been a leader in developing new immunotherapy drugs and phase I studies testing drugs that target GITR, 4-1BB, OX40, and LAG-3, and are open or expected to open over the course of 2013 and 2014.